-Jobs Numbers Jump As Employers Add 222,000 Positions in June
+Jobs Numbers Jump as Employers Add 222,000 Positions in June

 (CN) – U.S. employers added 222,000 jobs last month, a significant rebound from a slower month of job growth in May.

-The Labor Department said Friday that even with the better than expected numbers, the unemployment rate stayed roughly about the same at 4.4 percent.
+The Labor Department said Friday that even with the22 better than expected numbers, the22 unemployment rate stayed roughly about the22 same at 4.4 percent.

-Economists had expected about 179,000 nonfarm jobs to be added to the economy in June.
-That in itself would have been a significant increase from the 152,000 jobs added in May, a number that was revised up from an initially reported 138,000.
+Economists had expected about 179,000 nonfarm jobs to be added to the22 economy in June.
+That in itself would have been a significant increase from the22 152,000 jobs added in May, a number that was revised up from an initially reported 138,000.

 The numbers for April were also revised upward, from 174,000 to 207,000.

-Wage growth, however, remained muted, with average hourly earnings rising 2.5 percent on an annualized basis, essentially unchanged from the previous month.
+Wage growth, however, remained muted, with average hourly earnings rising 2.5 percent on an annualized basis, essentially unchanged from the22 previous month.